AlexanderBurkhart/CarND-Capstone/README.md

  I created two networks for this project: a detector network and a classifier network.
 The detector network detects the traffic lights while the classifer network detects the state of the traffic light detected by the detector network.

-Both of the programs for the models are stored in model_creator in the zip file in the corresponding detector and classifier folders.
+Both of the programs for the models are stored in model_creator in the corresponding detector and classifier folders.
 The saved models are stored in tl_detector/models in the zip file, which are named accordingly.

-Models for the networks are state below:
+Models for the networks are stated below:

 ** Detector **
 UNet architecture: https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/